 - You cannot be issued an I-20 until you are admitted to CSUF and have submitted the required financial documents.

-- Visit the Student Financial Services page for fee information.
+- Visit the Student Business Services page for fee information.

 - The link to “Fee Info” along the top will give you information on Registration Fees (required for all students)